 Thermodynamic Calculations

 When simulating optimal growth using a metabolic model, we expect that our system must necessarily have negative overall free energy to support growth; hence we can apply thermodynamic constraints to the model based on metabolite free energies of formation.
 In a previous study, free energies of formation were used to constrain reversibility of all internal model reactions based on the second law of thermodynamics (33).
 This method, while rigorous, is highly dependent on concentration and can be overly restrictive with regard to predicted flux distributions; thus it is most effective when paired with metabolite effective concentration data (34).
-Lacking extensive effective concentration data for M. maripaludis, we chose to represent free energy constraints in a novel approach where we add free energies only to exchange reactions, the set of metabolites that can be taken up or produced by the model.
+Lacking extensive effective concentration data for M. maripaludis, we chose to represent free energy constraints in an approach where we add free energies only to exchange reactions, the set of metabolites that can be taken up or produced by the model.
 These metabolites effectively represent the organism’s overall biochemical “reaction”; therefore it is reasonable to expect this overall reaction must produce a negative overall free energy to support growth.
 Indeed, applying this method to our default model growing on H2 + CO2 with methane evolution rate of 50 mmol/g(dry weight)∙h, overall free energy production is predicted as -5.59 kJ/g(dry weight).
 Optionally, this calculation can be used as an additional model constraint that restricts overall free energy to be negative, the equivalent of imposing the second law of thermodynamics on the organism itself.

 We expect that this straightforward calculation (Methods) will be a useful addition to our model, particularly as we aim to use it as a platform for generating possible strain designs.
 With regard to free energy, methanogens are particularly notable in that they subsist close to the thermodynamic limit to support growth (32).
 It follows that for any potential strain design, we must pay particular attention to the overall free energy of our system, lest it dip below this vital threshold.
 It may also provide a metric for differentiating between multiple feasible strain designs by ranking them in order of thermodynamic feasibility.
 At the very least, it serves as an additional capability of our model and as a checkpoint to ensure that our overall stoichiometry matches up with overall free energy.
 We have included example functions for adding metabolite free energies to our model and performing FBA with an additional free energy calculation (Supplementary Materials).